sanjay434343/Minty/README.md

 ## ✨ Feature Arsenal

 ### 📲 SMS Intelligence Engine
 Your bank already sends you SMS alerts for every transaction.
-Minty intercepts them in real-time using a **native Kotlin parser** — no third-party SDKs, no cloud processing.
+Minty intercepts them in real-time using a **native on-device parser** — no third-party SDKs, no cloud processing.
 Every ₹ is captured, categorized, and logged before you put your phone down.

 - ✅ Supports **UPI, NEFT, IMPS, card swipes, ATM withdrawals**
-- ✅ Works with **SBI, HDFC, ICICI, Axis, Kotak, Paytm, GPay** alerts and more
+- ✅ Works with all major Indian banks and payment apps
-- ✅ Auto-detects debits vs credits using contextual keyword analysis
+- ✅ Auto-detects debits vs credits intelligently
 - ✅ **100% on-device** — your SMS data never leaves your phone

 ### 🤖 AI Financial Advisor